fa-ni/npp-RL/README.md

 ![example workflow](https://github.com/fa-ni/npp-RL/actions/workflows/black.yml/badge.svg)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-This repo currently contains the RL Code to learn the npp-implemenation in python from a earlier project.
-Currently the project which is called "python-backend" is still within this repository.
-This might be changed later.
-For more information about the earlier project, please go to section "python-backend".
+This repo contains  code of a python npp simulation (from an earlier project) and code which can be used to train different reinforcement learning agents.
+The base simulation was implemented in java from Weyers (see below).
+Thank you for letting us use the original java simulation of the npp.
+It also contains code and jupyter notebooks for an indepth analysis of the results from the reinforcement learning agents.
+For more information of the npp simulation itself please find the readme under src and an overview at the end of this readme.
+The information about the reinforcement learning and the analysis can be found in this file down below.

 ## RL

-### General information & Background
-This project uses RL Algorithms from stable-baselines3 to learn Standard Operating Procedure for the nuclear power plant simulation.
+This project uses RL algorithms from the stable-baselines3 implementation to learn a standard operating procedure (sop) for the npp simulation.
 It builds up a custom OpenAI Gym environment with multiple scenarios and wrappers.
 ### How to use
+#### Setup
-TODO: Add how to start training, how to start testing This project is tested with python version 3.9.
+This project is tested with python version 3.9.
 To install the necessary packages there are two options available:
 1. Poetry